Standard Vanguard: Engine

 The same wet liner engine was used throughout the range until the advent of the Six model in 1960, and was an overhead-valve unit of 85 mm bore and 92 mm stroke with single Solex downdraught carburettor.
 The compression ratio was 6.7:1.
 Wet cylinder liners were fitted.
 The engine was essentially the same as that made by Standard for the Ferguson TE20 tractor, with some changes for automobile use.

 Transmission

 At first, the transmission included a three-speed gearbox with synchromesh on all forward ratios, controlled using a column-mounted lever.
 The option of Laycock-de-Normanville overdrive was announced at the end of 1949 and became available in June 1950, priced for UK buyers at slightly under £45 including purchase tax.
 Laycock overdrives were cable operated on top gear until 1954 when an electric solenoid was added.

 Broadening the range of available bodies

-An estate car joined the range in 1950 and, for Belgium only, some convertibles were made by the Impéria coach-building company.
+An estate car joined the range in 1950 and, for Belgium only, some convertibles were made by the Impéria Automobiles coach-building company.